 Day 4.
 From Plitvice Lakes to Dalmatian Coast

-After breakfast, we’ll leave Zagreb behind us and drive towards Plitvice Lakes.
+After breakfast, we’ll leave Zagreb and drive to Plitvice Lakes.

-After around two hours of driving, prepare your cameras since we will arrive at the breathtaking scenery of a natural wonder – Plitvice Lakes National Park, a natural wonder with breathtaking scenery.
+After about two hours of driving, prepare your cameras, as we will arrive at the breathtaking scenery of Plitvice Lakes National Park.

 Enjoy a 3-hour guided tour through a wonderland of 16 interconnecting lakes flanked by thundering waterfalls and a vast primeval forest.
-This area, known as a geological and hydrological phenomenon, is celebrated as one of Europe’s most beautiful natural sights, inscribed on the UNESCO World Heritage list.
+This area, a geological and hydrological phenomenon, is celebrated as one of Europe’s most beautiful natural sights and is inscribed on the UNESCO World Heritage List.

-We’ll have a lunch break, and after approximately two hours of driving, we’ll arrive at the UNESCO-protected seaside town of Split, the second-largest city in Croatia.
+We’ll have a lunch break, and after approximately two hours of driving, we’ll arrive at the UNESCO-protected seaside town of Split, Croatia’s second-largest city.
 Check-in.
 The rest of the day is yours.
 Perhaps enjoy a coffee or a dinner in one of the numerous restaurants by the sea.

 Overnight: Split